AnhCaooo/energy-compliance/privacy-policy/privacy-policy.md

 ## 7. Children’s Privacy

-y is intended for a **general audience** and is **not directed to children under 13**.
+Sthor is intended for a **general audience** and is **not directed to children under 13**.
 We do not knowingly collect personal data from children.
 If you believe a child has provided us with personal information, contact us immediately.

 ---

 ## 8. Future Changes

 We may update this Privacy Policy occasionally.
 When we do, we will notify users via the app or email if required.
-The latest version will always be available within the app or on our Github website.
+The latest version will always be available within the app or on our GitHub website.

 ---